DoctorLogicProduct/dltest/_posts/2020-04-13-2020-04-09 COVID-19-how-to-optimize-for-coronavirus.md

 ---
-post_title: How To Optimize For Coronavirus
+post_title: 'COVID-19: How To Optimize For Coronavirus'
 date: 2020-04-13 18:00:00 +0000
 post_author: Ryan Metcalf
 tags: []